Major Undergraduate

 Build the knowledge and skills you need to meet your career or study goals.
 Here are some of the things you’ll learn about:

-• Medical microbiology (bacteria, viruses and fungi that cause disease)
+• Medical microbiology (bacteria and viruses that cause disease)

 • Medical immunology (how the body defends itself against infection)